 If you don’t like to carry water while you run, try to find a running course that has accessible water fountains.
 Lastly, if you have a breeze, use it on the back part of your run.
-You will greatly appreciate the breeze on your last mile, and it will help your body evaporate sweat which cools you off.
+You will greatly appreciate the breeze on your last mile and it will help your body evaporate sweat, which cools you off.

-2. Wake up early
+2. Wake up earlier

 Set yourself up for success and run before the sun rises.
 This is a great way to ensure the best outdoor environment during the summer months.
 If running in the morning sounds like an unrealistic task, try to at least plan your long runs in the morning.
 That way you can give yourself an advantage on those long miles you have to get in.